 The first group of Brothers, nine in numbers, arrived in Manila in 1911 upon the invitation of the Archbishop of Manila to establish a college of standard.
 Paco was the original site of the Brothers’ first school, and later, in 1921, a new building was erected on the present site at Taft Avenue.
-From this modest beginning the pioneer effort of the first La Salle Brothers developed until at present.
-There are eighteen (18) District Schools and a number of La Salle supervised schools throughout the country.
+From this modest beginning, the pioneer effort of the first La Salle Brothers developed until present.
+There are eighteen district schools and a number of La Salle supervised schools throughout the country.

-The La Salle Brothers came to Bacolod City in response to the ardent invitation of the Negrense who felt a great need for the type of education the Brothers were offering.
-Through a ten - hectare donation of the late Mr. Alfredo Montelibano, Sr., La Salle - Bacolod came into existence.
+The La Salle Brothers came to Bacolod City in response to the ardent invitation of the Negrense who felt a great need for the type of education the Brothers were offering through a 10 hectare donation of the late Hon.
+Alfredo Montelibano, Sr., La Salle - Bacolod came into existence.

 In July 1952, with 189 graders ranging from Prep to Grade 5 and a teaching force of seven, La Salle College - Bacolod formally opened.
-Three of the faculty members were Bro.
-Dennis of Mary, Bro.
-Hugh Wester and Bro.
-V. Felix Masson and the fourth Brother, Bro.
-Gratian of Mary, joined in September of same year.
-The following year, grade 6 was added.
+Three of the faculty members were Br.
+Dennis Ruhland FSC, Br.
+Hugh Wester and Br Felix Masson and the fourth Brother, Br.
+Gratian Murray, joined in September of same year.
+The following year, Grade 6 was added.

-At the end of the school year 1984 - 85, the institution decided to place under one administration the elementary and secondary levels to compose basic education program for La Salle - Bacolod, thus the birth of the La Salle - Bacolod Integrated School.
+At the end of the school year 1984 - 1985, the institution decided to place under one administration the elementary and secondary levels to compose basic education program for La Salle - Bacolod, thus the birth of the La Salle Bacolod - Integrated School.

 The effort was a practical move since it was felt that the elementary and secondary levels should progressively and interruptedly form one continuum.
 Such move would be for the overall betterment of the students’ education.